 Slide it into this gap to hold the door open as needed:

 Both of the DeLorean’s door are mounted!
 I wish those KM screws hadn’t broken as it took a while to get a replacement issue.
 Still, the car is looking better and better with each issue.
-Everything in this issue is metal.

 Issue 75 – Body: Central Roof Panel, Power Coil Brackets